Inspiration

 Back To The Roots

-Nestled between India and China, the self-proclaimed 'kingdom of happiness' is a small Himalayan kingdom with a deeply spiritual history shaped by its isolation, Buddhism, and commitment to sovereignty.
-Its recorded history begins around the 7th century when the Tibetan King Songtsen Gampo is believed to have introduced Buddhism to the region.
-However, it was in the 8th century that the revered Indian saint Guru Padmasambhava, also known as Guru Rinpoche, played a vital role in establishing Tantric Buddhism, which remains central to Bhutanese identity.
+Bhutan's recorded history begins in the 7th century when Tibetan King Songtsen Gampo introduced Buddhism to the region.
+A century later, the Indian saint Guru Padmasambhava, known as Guru Rinpoche, established Tantric Buddhism, which remains central to Bhutanese identity today.

 • How To Get To Bhutan